 Cons of Client-Side Appium

-In a way, Client-Side Appium is not bad to help teams get started with Appium test automation at the early stage.
-However, there are a few critical drawbacks of Client-Side Appium that might be overlooked and may have a huge negative impact on business success.
+In a way, Client-Side Appium is not wrong to help teams get started with Appium test automation at the early stage.
+However, there are a few critical drawbacks of Client-Side Appium that might be overlooked and may have a substantial negative impact on business success.

 Extra Work on Desired Capabilities